Why Does Complex Regional Pain Syndrome Occur?

 The goal is to avoid this stage by aggressive PT prior to onset of stage 3.

 There is no single diagnostic test for CRPS.
 Diagnosis is a compilation of different findings based upon a thorough history, physical examination and possible imaging findings.
 The diagnostician needs to rule out other potential pain generators before the diagnosis of CRPS is considered.
-That is, a diagnosis ofis a diagnosis of exclusion.
+That is, a diagnosis of

 Complex Regional Pain Syndrome Treatment